Versailles Synagogue

+The synagogue was listed as a monument historique on 27 January 2010.
+Having historically worshipped in the Ashkenazi rite, the congregation now worships in the Sephardic rite.

 Description

-From an architectural standpoint, this Ashkenazi synagogue is classical in style with a massive front buttress and is embellished with Byzantine ornamentation.
+From an architectural standpoint, the Ashkenazi synagogue is classical in style with a massive front buttress and is embellished with Byzantine Revival ornamentation.
 There is a desire to make an imposing, monument, on whose pediment is a large Sefer Torah replacing what were hitherto discreet symbols of identity in the city.

 The facade of the building is north-facing and never gets the sun, neither do windows to the south which is a facing a wall, this is unusual as synagogues are generally more oriented west–east.

 Above the portal are carved in Hebrew the following Biblical verses: